mckinsey/causalnex/docs/source/04_user_guide/04_user_guide.md

 Maximum likelihood or Bayesian parameter estimation can be used for learning the CPDs.
 > When learning CPDs of the BN,
-> - The dicscretised data should be used (either high or low granularity of features and target variables can be used);
+> - The discretised data should be used (either high or low granularity of features and target variables can be used);
 > - Overfitting and underfitting of CPDs can be avoided with an appropriate train/test split of the data.

 ```python